Fox in the Henhouse: Supply-Chain Backdoor Attacks Against Reinforcement Learning: Supply-Chain Backdoor Attack

 where the first term represents the expected cumulative reward, the second term is the penalty for trigger actions with trade-off parameter $p$ and binary indicator $\mathds{1}(\pi^\mathrm{trg}(s_i)>0)$.
-The resultant trigger network can be trained independently and embedded into any opponent during test time to exploit the backdoor.
+The resultant trigger network can be trained independently and embedded into any opponent during test time to choose when to exploit the backdoor, taking actions that inflict maximal damage.
 Pseudo-code of the testing-time strategy, along with the details of trigger network training, is presented in~\cref{alg:testing time}.